replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 the source directory `harbor`.
 You're going to make two changes to this file.

-First, you're going to add a dependency to the Replicated SDK Helm chart.
+First, you're going to add a dependency on the Replicated SDK Helm chart.

 ```
 - name: replicated
   repository: oci://registry.replicated.com/library
-  version: 0.0.1-alpha.15
+  version: 0.0.1-alpha.21
 ```

 You should put the dependency into the array with the other